S. 2994: An Act protecting the health and safety of puppies and kittens in cities and towns

 Sponsor: Senator Harriette Chandler and Representative Linda Dean Campbell

-Status: Referred to the Joint Committee on Municipalities and Regional Government
+Status: Passed the Senate on July 11, 2022.
+Referred to the House Committee on Ways and Means.

 This legislation solves problems affecting young cats and dogs, in addition to families, throughout the Commonwealth.
 It’s important to protect both animals and consumers in our state.

 This bill will protect puppies, kittens, their parents, and consumers in 5 ways:

 - Prohibit the sale of puppies and kittens under 8 weeks old;

 - Require the promulgation of rules and regulations for boarding facilities and breeders;

 - Update several laws relating to the regulations of kennels; and

 - Clarify that the law does not consider dogs and cats livestock.

 Puppies and kittens are sometimes sold before the age of eight weeks.
 Separating puppies and kittens from their mother and litter prior to completion of their primary socialization developmental stage—when they learn important species-specific behaviors such as bite inhibition, submissive postures, and the development of proper social relations with their littermates—can result in significant behavioral problems, including aggression.

 Puppies learn social structure, dominance, and patience during the first eight weeks of life.
 When they are separated too early, the foundation for training can be more difficult to establish and may result in separation anxiety, destructive behavior, or lack of bite inhibition.
 Behavior problems caused by early separation can make dogs, in particular, more difficult to adopt and, in worst-case scenarios, can contribute to the likelihood of dog bites and can be a public safety threat.
 One study also found that disease susceptibility and mortality was higher in puppies with a shorter maternal-contact period.